 - Ich brauche 30 Sekunden, um diesen Satz zu schreiben.

-The second one is wrong and makes no sense at all… there is a good chance that they won’t even be able to guess what you’re trying to say.
+The second one is so weird, there is a good chance that they won’t even be able to guess what you’re trying to say.
 Why?
 We’ll see in a bit.
 So … here’s a direct comparison:

 - That takes 5 minutes.